 National Bridge Inventory (NBI) data is provided in the Project Application Form.
-All NBI data is accurate except for Average Daily Traffic, Average Daily Truck Traffic, Detour Length, and Inspection Date (a more recent inspection report is available).
+All NBI data is accurate except for Average Daily Traffic, Average Daily Truck Traffic, and Detour Length.
 These values were substituted with data from the Project-specific traffic analysis (available at ODOT Roosevelt Bridge) and the detour length as described in Criterion 3 of Section IV below.